Are Home Equity Loans Still Tax Deductible?

 Last, but not least, your renovation home equity loan must be on a qualified residence; which usually means your primary home or second home.
 Simple enough.

 So while many taxpayers will see differences in their taxable income calculations this year, the good news is that you can still benefit from deductions on the financing you need to make your renovation dreams come true!
-Contact RenoFi to discuss the details of your future renovation project and the financing options available.
+Contact RenoFi to discuss the details of your future renovation project and your unique financial situation.
+We can help you understand the options available to you and pair you with the right lender, so you can get started today.